The Loeb Center asks third-party recruiters to review and follow the Principles for Third-Party Recruiters set forth by NACE.

 - Not charge any fee to the candidate

-The Career Centers of Amherst, Mount Holyoke and Smith reserve the right, in their sole discretion, to deny any employer or recruiter access to the services offered by the Career Centers.
+The Loeb Center reserves the right, in its sole discretion, to deny any employer or recruiter access to services offered.

-The Career Centers do not permit employers to schedule interviews during reading or final exam periods.
+The Loeb Center does not permit employers to schedule interviews during reading or final exam periods.
 Employers offering second-round interviews should provide at least two dates—without negative consequence to the candidacy of the applicant—so that candidates do not miss exams or previously scheduled first-round interviews.

 Alumni/ae interviewers must have graduated at least two years prior to the class they are interviewing in order to avoid the perception of bias.
 Recruiters should be trained in professional interviewing standards and protocols and exhibit professionalism at all times.
 We require that recruiters refrain from what might be interpreted as offensive or inappropriate behavior.
-Alumni and other individuals representing an employer are acting in an “official capacity” for their organization when recruiting at Amherst, Mount Holyoke or Smith.
+Alumni and other individuals representing an employer are acting in an “official capacity” for their organization when recruiting.

 Use of alcohol by candidates as part of the recruitment process, on- or off-campus, is strictly prohibited.